JohnNDaras/HPML_Final_Project/Datasets/Datasets_Extraction/README.md

 # README

 ## Overview
-This project is designed to extract and process geospatial datasets for use in a larger experimental framework.
+This directory is designed to extract and process geospatial datasets for use in a larger experimental framework.
 These datasets are sourced from well-known repositories such as the US Census Bureau's TIGER/Line Shapefiles and OpenStreetMap (OSM).
 The main objective is to transform raw geospatial data into polygonal geometries for further analysis.

 ## Datasets
 The datasets utilized in this project are: